 In stark contrast to the period of my wild biking days, I was also an executive secretary at a large Richmond corporation.
 I magically morphed from typewriting and taking shorthand during the day, into a free-wheeling, speed demon at night.
 Actually, for the longest time, because of the stigma attached to a female Evil Knevil, I cleverly hid my bike under a tarp on my apartment patio when I wasn’t riding.
-As extra excuse for the concealment, I seriously feared my parents would see what it really was upon their occasional visits.
+As extra excuse for the concealment, I seriously feared my parents would see what it really was when they made their occasional visits.
 The disguise worked.
 Naively, they thought the form under the tarp was a charcoal grill, and I let them assume I actually cooked.
 However, later in time, when they discovered “the grill” possessed a motor, I was threatened with the idea of being locked in a cage for the rest of my life.
 (To give even further support for the cage idea, I spent quite a lot of time competing with others in a quarter-mile race on I-64 late at night.)
 So, the truth was, I loved fast machines and risky living.
 You might remember I wasn’t a believer back then, so I foolishly thought maybe I had nine lives, or believed in reincarnation or something.
 Surely, as a testimony to the fact that I’m still very much alive, God had other plans for me, but not without lots and lots of grace, and a whole truckload of hard lessons.

 Joe and I were dating at the time during which I owned this speedy bike.
 Mr. Joe Conservative was at the opposite end of the speed scale.
 He drove a very used (abused) 1963 Chevrolet Corvair, which had to be pushed to start much of the time… an extremely unromantic way to go on a date.
 Joe was merely into having a safe set of wheels which would reliably get him from place to place without burning a lot of gasoline.
 He wasn’t the least bit interested in risking his life as a thrill.
 He was the smart one.

 One day, I suggested I take him for a ride as a passenger on my motorcycle.
 He reluctantly agreed.
 Young love makes us do stupid things.
 Joe was twice my size and a foot taller than I, so consequently, I was a little challenged by his extra weight and tall stature, but what the heck, right?
 Importantly, the one thing I insisted he learn before we were to embark on our joy ride, was no matter how far the bike leans into a turn, he must trust me and lean with the bike.
 I said, “You have to completely forget what your emotions will tell you.
 It may feel as though the top layer of your skin may be removed from your knees, as we’ll be leaning when we go around curves.
 I assure you… the bike will be fine.
 Trust me…please resist the urge to compensate by leaning the other way to keep from falling over.”
 (I’ll bet you can see where this is going.)
 Well, unfortunately while rounding a turn, Joe instinctively straightened up, instead of leaning into the slope of the road.
 I lost control and I ended up dumping us in a ditch.
 (Fortunately, it was a grassy one.)
 After composing ourselves, we gradually recovered our teeth and straightened our skin.
 With great composure, Joe immediately shouted, “I’ll never let you ride me again.
 I should have gone with my gut.
 I definitely don’t trust that the same thing won’t happen again, so I’m done!”
 Great.
 So much for impressing my date.
 So much for building trust.
-The mean, old ditch definitely interrupted our joyride, not to mention it scratched the new paint job on my beautiful bike.
+The mean old ditch definitely interrupted our joyride, not to mention it scratched the new paint job on my beautiful bike.

 In future weeks, it took awhile before we could think beyond the wet, muddy grass of the bike mishap.
 I questioned whether I would ever have trust in my capability to ride someone safely again, and Joe definitely swore off motorcycles forever.
 The ditch was embedded in our minds, and it transformed the way we thought about trust on many levels…. in some ways, wisely, and in some ways, foolishly.
 We were both impacted by the ditch-experience, and his lack of trust in my motorcycle-driving ability became a cautionary memory from that day forward.